 The Gum Ball is an annual music festival held in secluded bushland at Bedford in the middle of the Hunter Valley each year.

-It’s is a family-friendly weekend event filled with music, arts, food, beers, markets, yoga, and much more – becoming one of Australia’s most anticipated camping and music festivals.
+It is a family-friendly weekend event filled with music, arts, food, beers, markets, yoga, and much more – becoming one of Australia’s most anticipated camping and music festivals.

-The Gum Ball 2020 Dates, Tickets, Program & Event Schedule, Belford
+The Gum Ball 2024 Dates, Tickets, Program & Event Schedule, Belford

 With discount bundle options available for families, it’s recommended that you get your money’s worth and camp for the whole weekend at this unique and annual festival.
-Don’t miss your opportunity to witness an array of up and coming artists in a safe and secluded venue in the beautiful Hunter Valley.
+Don’t miss your opportunity to witness an array of up-and-coming artists in a safe and secluded venue in the beautiful Hunter Valley.

-Belford is a small town in the Hunter Valley region of New South Wales; about 171 kilometres north of the CBD via the M1.
+Belford is a small town in the Hunter Valley region of New South Wales, about 171 kilometres north of the CBD via the M1.
 Public transport options to get there are also available.
 Singleton is the nearest train station on the Main Northern Line.
 From there, you can catch a bus to Belford.